openstack/governance/reference/licensing.rst

 Agreement`_ (CLA) which allows redistribution by the OpenStack Foundation under ASLv2 (currently only the MIT and both forms of the BSD license meet this requirement).
-In particular, service projects are recommended to *always* pick ASLv2 so that they may be included in the TC-approved release in the future.
+In particular, service projects are recommended to *always* pick ASLv2.

 .. _Contributor License Agreement: https://wiki.openstack.org/wiki/How_To_Contribute#Contributor_License_Agreement